-The compliance of a unit with the intended reference profile including the reference profile for the lower part shall be established by one of the methods set out in EN 15273-2:2013+A1:2016.
+The compliance of a unit with the intended reference profile including the reference profile for the lower part shall be established by one of the methods set out in the specification referenced in Appendix D index [4].

-The kinematic method, as described in EN 15273-2:2013+A1:2016 shall be used to establish conformity, if any, between the reference profile established for the unit and the respective target reference profiles G1, GA, GB and GC including those used for the lower part G11 and G12.
+The kinematic method, as described in the specification referenced in Appendix D Index [4] shall be used to establish conformity, if any, between the reference profile established for the unit and the respective target reference profiles G1, GA, GB and GC including those used for the lower part G11 and G12.